krishsheoran00-debug/LibraryManagementSystem/README.md

   - Per-member activity report (loan history, current fine).
 - **Persistence**: all data (books, members, transactions) is stored in human-readable CSV files under `data/`, so no external database is required.
-- **Logging**: every add/issue/return/error is timestamped and appended to `logs/app.log` for auditability.
+Logging: application events are timestamped and recorded during runtime for auditability.
 - **Validation & error handling**: custom checked exceptions (`BookNotFoundException`, `MemberNotFoundException`, `BookNotAvailableException`, `InvalidTransactionException`) are used